 Now you have an increased deductible by $500, but you are saving $80 per year.
 That means you would need just over 6 years in order to make up the difference.
 If you don’t get into an accident in those 6 years, the increased deductible was worth it.
 If not, you have to pay more out of pocket.

 This is a basic form of the math.
-Work with an insurance agent to take your other deductible variables into account as well and help you arrive at a better decision.
+Working with an insurance advisor will take your other deductible variables into account as well and help you arrive at a better decision.
 Call (844) 819-2221 to speak with one of our advisors.

 3. How often do you have accidents?